spotsonthestove/toit-two/src/lib/docs/dev_journal.md

    - Add collision detection to prevent node overlap

 The force-directed layout implementation provides a natural, balanced arrangement of nodes that respects their connections while maintaining a visually appealing structure.
 This serves as a solid foundation for implementing other layout algorithms like radial, tree, and spiral layouts.

+### 2024-05-18

+#### Theme System Implementation

+Successfully implemented a comprehensive theme system with dynamic switching capabilities:

+1. **Architecture Overview**:
+   - Created a centralized theme store using Svelte stores
+   - Implemented theme switching with smooth transitions
+   - Added focus/feeling controls for fine-grained UI adjustments
+   - Developed a component-based approach for theme application

+2. **Component Architecture**:
+   - Created `ThemeProvider` component for applying theme context
+   - Implemented `ThemeSwitcher` for user controls
+   - Added `ThemeTransition` for smooth visual transitions
+   - Developed themed component wrappers (Button, Card, etc.)

+3. **Technical Implementation**:
+   - Used CSS variables for dynamic styling
+   - Implemented data attributes for feature flags
+   - Created utility functions for class generation
+   - Added local storage persistence for user preferences

+4. **Documentation**:
+   - Created comprehensive theme style guide
+   - Documented component variations across themes
+   - Added implementation guidelines for developers
+   - Created theme showcase page for testing

+5. **Next Steps**:
+   - Extend themed components to cover all UI elements
+   - Refine transitions to eliminate flickering
+   - Add more theme presets
+   - Implement theme-aware animations

+This implementation provides a solid foundation for our multi-dimensional theming system, allowing components to adapt to different themes, focus levels, and feeling levels.
+The approach balances flexibility with performance and maintainability.

+#### Dev Journal Management Considerations

+As our dev journal grows, we should consider options for better organization:

+1. **Current approach**: Single markdown file with chronological entries
+   - Pros: Simple, easy to update, good for AI context
+   - Cons: Getting lengthy, harder to navigate, no categorization

+2. **Potential improvements**:
+   - Split journal by month or feature area
+   - Add table of contents with links
+   - Implement tagging system for entries
+   - Consider moving to a structured format (YAML, JSON)

+For now, we'll continue with the current approach while exploring options for better organization in the future.